Quantum asymptotic spectra of graphs and non-commutative graphs, and quantum Shannon capacities: Dual characterization of entanglement-assisted Shannon capacity of non-commutative graphs

 Recall that the map

 is an injective semiring homomorphism.
-We prove that this homomorphism behaves well with respect to the entanglement-assisted cohomomorphism preorders on $\cG$ and $\cS$. \begin{lemma} For any graphs $G, H\in \cG$ holds $G\leq_* H$ if and only if $S_G\leq_*S_H$. \end{lemma} \begin{proof} Let $|V(G)|=n$ and $|V(H)|=m$.
+We prove that this homomorphism behaves well with respect to the entanglement-assisted cohomomorphism preorders on $\cG$ and $\cS$. \begin{lemma} For any graphs $G, H\in \cG$, we have that $G\leq_* H$ if and only if $S_G\leq_*S_H$. \end{lemma} \begin{proof} Let $|V(G)|=n$ and $|V(H)|=m$.

 $(\Leftarrow)$ Assume there exist a positive definite $\sigma\in\cD(\C^d)$ and $E=\{E_i\}_i\subseteq\cL(\C^n\otimes\C^d,\C^m)$ satisfying $\sum_{i}E_i^\dagger E_i= I_{nd}$ and $E(S_G^\perp\otimes \sigma)E^\dagger \perp S_H$.
 Let $\sigma = \sum_{x=1}^d\lambda_x\Proj{\psi_x}$ be the spectral decomposition of $\sigma$ and let $\ket{\Omega}=\sum_{x=1}^d\sqrt{\lambda_x}\ket{\psi_x}\ket{x}\in\C^d\otimes\C^d$ be a purification of $\sigma$.
 Let